GRVYDEV/Project-Lightspeed/README.md

 ## Streaming From OBS

 By default since we are using the FTL protocol you cannot just use a custom server.
 You will need to edit your `services.json` file.
-It can be found at `%AppData%\obs-studio\plugin_config\rtmp-services\services.json` and `/Users/YOURUSERNAME/Library/Application\ Support/obs-studio/plugin_config/rtmp-services/services.json` on Windows.
+It can be found at:

+Windows: `%AppData%\obs-studio\plugin_config\rtmp-services\services.json`

+Mac: `/Users/YOURUSERNAME/Library/Application\ Support/obs-studio/plugin_config/rtmp-services/services.json`

 Paste the below into the services array and change the url to either the IP or the hostname of your Project Lightspeed server
 ```json